ngokhoa1202/cs-note/programming/javascript/reactjs/state-management/redux/Deriving state from redux store.md

 )
 ```
 ## Passing input parameters
-- A `Reselect`-generated selector function can be called with arbitrary number of arguments as long as the selector functions are well defined.
+- A `Reselect`generated selector function can be called with arbitrary number of arguments as long as the selector functions are well defined.
 ```JSX title='Pass multiple arguments into the createSelector function'
 const selectItemsByCategory = createSelector(
   [